antholeole/home-server/README.md

 1. nix
 2. direnv
 3. run `direnv allow`
-4. to launch the dev environment, run `devenv up`.
+4. you also need to install and have a docker daemon running.
+5. run `dev`

 ## TODO
 - hook in treefmt-ni